ZhiZe-ZG/zhize-zg.github.io/docs/_posts/2024-04-04-color-theme-and-header.md

 The original `dark` skin uses prime color mixed with white or black to generate the various colors of the website.
 The color obtained by this method is somewhat biased.
 Therefore, I generated a single color scheme directly in [Color Hexa](https://www.colorhexa.com/7939b4) instead of the original mixing method.

+Then I used [Base16 Dracula Shceme](https://github.com/dracula/base16-dracula-scheme) directly for the code highlighting part.

 ## Header Image

 At first I had no intention of adding a header image to the website pages.
 However, after completing the color theme, I felt that the layout of Miminal Mistakes was too monotonous, so I decided to add a header image.